The Sonosite Story

 Since the company’s pioneering days, Sonosite has pushed a progressive product line, educational programs, and advocacy for a broader understanding of ultrasound’s many benefits.
 This led to Sonosite not only defining the point-of-care ultrasound market, but becoming the most adopted and considered point-of-care ultrasound brand as well.

 In 1936, FUJIFILM launched its healthcare business with X-ray film2.
 The goal back then was the same as it is now: Improve outcomes for patient care.
 In 2012, Sonosite became a wholly owned subsidiary of FUJIFILM and joined the visionary healthcare companies that make up the Fujifilm Healthcare portfolio and in 2017, Fujifilm Sonosite celebrated its 100,000th system installed worldwide and remains focused on the same mission that started the company: Helping clinicians bring ultrasound to any patient, anywhere, anytime.

 Sonosite Ultrasound Has Led the Market For The Past 20 Years

 Why do more clinicians prefer Sonosite ultrasound systems than any other brand?
 Contact us online and a Sonosite ultrasound expert will be in touch for a consultation, in-person or virtual demo of any of our ultrasound systems.

-1. The Defence Advanced Research Projects Agency is an agency of the United States Department of Defence responsible for the development of emerging technologies for use by the military
+1. The Defense Advanced Research Projects Agency is an agency of the United States Department of Defense responsible for the development of emerging technologies for use by the military

 2. FUJIFILM's steps in the development of X-ray film started in 1936, and later advances in imaging film and archiving film set the course for a long line of breakthrough technologies.